Raye Felder

 Regina Raye Felder (born March 3, 1962) is an American politician.
 She is a member of the South Carolina House of Representatives from the 26th District, serving since 2012.
 She is a member of the Republican party.

+In 2024, Felder announced that she will not be running for re-election.
+Felder was succeeded by David Martin in the November general election.